How Do I Know if I Have a Bruised Tailbone? (And What to Do About It)

 What to Do About a Bruised Tailbone

-• Rest: Avoid activities that may make your tailbone pain worse, especially sitting on hard surfaces for prolonged periods.
+• Rest: Avoid activities that may make your tailbone pain worse, like sitting on hard surfaces for a long time.
 Give your tailbone time to heal by taking breaks from sitting and allowing your body to recover.

-• Ice Packs: Apply ice packs to the affected area for 15-20 minutes at a time, several times a day, during the first 48 hours after the injury.
-This can help reduce swelling and alleviate pain.
-Always wrap the ice pack in a thin cloth to protect your skin.
+• Ice Packs: Apply ice packs to the affected area for 15-20 minutes at a time, several times a day, especially during the first 48 hours after the injury.
+This can help reduce swelling and pain.
+Don’t forget to wrap the ice pack in a thin cloth to protect your skin!

-• Pain Medication: Over-the-counter pain relievers, such as ibuprofen or acetaminophen, can help manage pain and reduce inflammation.
+• Pain Medication: Over-the-counter pain relievers, such as ibuprofen or acetaminophen, can help manage pain and reduce inflammation in the area.

 • Cushioning: Use a cushion or pillow when sitting to relieve pressure on the tailbone.
-You may consider a donut-shaped cushion or one with a cutout at the back to minimize direct contact with the affected area.
+You may want to try a donut-shaped cushion or one with a cutout at the back because these are designed to prevent direct contact with the affected area.

 • Avoid Trauma: Be mindful of activities that could further injure the tailbone.
 Avoid hazards that put you at greater risk for a fall, and be cautious when engaging in physical activities that may put strain on the tailbone.